Real-time preview of effects

 - Skip Forward: When playback is stopped, clicking this button will cause the next playback in the effect to start from the end of the selection.
 You can use this to compare subsequent audio which you may not want to apply the effect to.
 During playback, each click of this button will perform a short seek forward.

 - Enable: This checkbox contains a checkmark by default Remove the checkmarkto disable the effect (also known as bypassing the effect).
-Disabling makes the audio play as if the effect was closed and the effect's controls will no longer change the audio.
-Disabling and enabling is a convenient way to compare the "dry" (non-affected) sound with the "wet" (affected) sound while it plays in real-time. , which enables the effect.
+Disabling makes the preview play as if the effect was closed and the effect's controls will no longer change the preview.
+Disabling and enabling is a convenient way to compare the "dry" (non-affected) sound with the "wet" (affected) sound while it plays in real-time. , which enables the preview of the effect.

-- Close: Click this button to close the effect dialog.
-Closing the effect without pressing "Apply" (below) does not save the current settings of the effect for use next time you launch Audacity.
+- Click this button to close the effect dialog.
+Closing the effect without pressing (below) does not save the current settings of the effect for use next time you launch Audacity.

-- Apply: Click this button to apply the effect to the selected audio and save the current settings of the effect for next time you launch Audacity.
+- Apply will ignore any setting you have for the Enable checkbox.
 The effect dialog will remain open after the effect is applied.
+Click this button to apply the effect to the selected audio and save the current settings of the effect for next time you launch Audacity.

 Real-Time preview with text-based controls